 The Common Component Architecture (CCA) is a component-based methodology for developing scientific simulation codes.
 This architecture consists of a framework which enables components, (embodiments of numerical algorithms and physical models) to work together.
+Components are peers and derive no implementation from others.
 Components publish their interfaces and use interfaces published by others.
 Components publishing the same interface and with the same functionality (but perhaps implemented via a different algorithm or data structure) may be transparently substituted for each other in a code or a component assembly.
 Components are compiled into shared libraries and are loaded in, instantiated and composed into a useful code at runtime.
 Details regarding CCA can be found in [1], [2].
-An analysis of the process of decomposing a legacy simulation code and re-synthesizing it as components can be found in [3], [4].
+An analysis of the process of decomposing a legacy simulation code and re-synthesizing it as components (and thus constructing a simulation toolkit) can be found in [3], [4].
 Actual scientific results obtained from this toolkit can be found in [5], [6].

 Components exist so that they can be reused.
 Thus, the component writer is rarely the sole user of the components.
 A component writer can be expected to ensure the correctness of the component.
 The performance, however, is of primary importance to the component user who may not be familiar with the implementation to the component.
-Thus, in the context of HPC (high performance computing) with components, one needs a reliable way of measuring the performance of each implementation of a component nonintrusively and correlate the performance with the problem size to create a performance model.
-This was addressed in [7], where a prototypical performance measurement and modeling infrastructure (a set of performance related components based on the TAU performance system [8], [9] for monitoring and recording performance metrics of a scientific simulation) was demonstrated.
-In this paper we present how these performance models, may be used to obtain an approximately optimal component assembly i.e., an optimal code.
+Thus, in the context of HPC (high performance computing) with components, one needs a reliable way of measuring the performance of each implementation of a component non-intrusively (since this will probably have to be done by the component user) and correlate the performance with the problem size to create a performance model.
+This was addressed in [7], where a prototypical performance measurement and modeling infrastructure (a set of performance related components monitoring and recording performance metrics of a scientific simulation) was demonstrated.
+In this paper we present how these performance models, constructed for every implementation of every component (used in a code), may be used to obtain an optimal component assembly i.e., an optimal code.

 Once a performance model has been created for each of the components and their implementations, it is possible to construct a global performance model for the application.
 By comparing global performance models utilizing different subsets (implementations) of components, it is possible to select an optimal set of component implementations for a given problem.
 However, simply selecting the optimal implementation of each component does not guarantee an optimal global solution because the individual performance models do not consider the interactions between components (e.g., cost of translating one data structure to another if the interacting components have different data layouts).
-If the number of components and their implementations are small, one may adopt the bruteforce approach of enumerating all the possible realizations of the component assembly, constructing and evaluating their global performance models, and choosing the optimal one.
+If the number of components and their implementations are small, one may adopt the bruteforce approach of enumerating all the possible realizations of the component assembly (obtained by changing the implementation of each component, one at a time), constructing and evaluating their global performance models and choosing the optimal one.
 However, typical scientific codes consist of assemblies of 10 to 20 components.
 If each component has three implementations, the solution space consists of 3^{10} to 3^{20} possible realizations, which makes the brute-force approach of comparing each realization unfeasible.
+Clearly, there is a need to reduce the size of the solution space to a manageable size.